nakaken0629/portfolio/content/authors/admin/_index.md

 - Visitors
 ---

-Kenji Nakagaki is an IT architect and a programmer.
+Kenji Nakagaki is a senior software engineer.
 He has deep skills about web, mobile, server, database and network.

+He began working in the system integrator from 1998.

 He also wrote some technical books.